As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - National Library of Norway

-- The National Library of Russia - which also has Images of St. Petersburg and History of the National Library of Russia (formerly Saltykov-Shchedrin Library)
+- The National Library of Russia.
+The English page has disappeared. - which also has Images of St. Petersburg and History of the National Library of Russia (formerly Saltykov-Shchedrin Library)

 - National Library of Spain